Namuro/l2-cv-bot/README.md

 1. Run Lineage II client, select your character and teleport to any exp/farm location
 2. Run `l2-cv-bot.exe --window <title of the Lineage II client window> --debug true`
-3. Your HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait when it will be 100% and then press Space to reset bars positions
+3. Your HP/CP/MP bars must be 100% at the moment of bot start, but if not, you should wait when they will be 100% and then press Space to reset bars positions
 4. Press ESC or just move mouse (if bot not running in debug mode)

 *Note that ESC and Space key bindings may not work in Lineage II window, so you just need to select any other window/desktop and then press keys.*

 ## Customization

-Current version developed and tested using Windows 10 and Gracia Epilogue client, so with on another Windows or Lineage II client it may not work.
+Current version developed and tested using Windows 10 and Gracia Epilogue client, so with another Windows or Lineage II client it may not work.

 To customize for your client, you need to edit properties in `Eyes.h` file and rebuild project.
 Note that for colors you must use HSV color model.

-Windows related stuff placed in these files: `Window.cpp`, `Capture.cpp`, `Input.cpp`.
+OS related stuff placed in these files: `Window.cpp`, `Capture.cpp`, `Input.cpp`.

 ## Building